Gas, US debt, Biden-Xi: a series of good news for a rebound in the stock market, Morning meeting

 The horizon seems to be clearing after a chaotic start to the week.
 The reassuring remarks of Vladimir Poutine on the deliveries of Russian gas to Europe and the provisional postponement of the risk of default of the United States on their debt have brought back a semblance of calm.
-Enough to ease the pressure a little on bond yields, and hence on technology stocks in Asia this morning.
+Enough to ease the pressure on bond yields a little, and hence on technology stocks in Asia this morning.

 Slump in gas prices after Wednesday’s record